 Organism, Causative Agent, or Etiologic Agent

-Group A streptococcus invasive disease is caused by a type of bacteria called Streptococcus pyogenes.
+Group A streptococcus (GAS) invasive disease is caused by a type of bacteria called Streptococcus pyogenes.

-The bacteria Streptococcus pyogenes, is spread through direct contact with respiratory secretions from the nose or throat of persons who are infected through coughing or sneezing.
-Even people who look healthy and who carry the bacteria can spread the disease through respiratory secretions.
+The bacteria Streptococcus pyogenes are spread through direct contact with respiratory secretions from the nose or throat of infected persons who are coughing or sneezing.
+Some infected people do not have symptoms but can spread the disease through respiratory secretions.
 The bacteria can also be spread by touching infected wounds or sores on the skin.

-Streptococcus pyogenes can cause both invasive (such as meningitis or blood stream infections) and non-invasive disease (such as strep throat).
-Only invasive disease is reported to the Texas Department of State Health Services.
-Group A streptococcus can start out feeling like the flu, but the symptoms get worse instead of better after a couple of days.
+Streptococcus pyogenes can cause both invasive diseases (such as meningitis or blood stream infections) and non-invasive diseases (such as strep throat).
+Only invasive disease is reportable to the Texas Department of State Health Services.
 Non-invasive illness may result in strep throat or a skin infection such as impetigo.
-Group A streptococcus infections can also begin as a non-invasive infection and then spread to parts of the body where bacteria are not normally found, like the blood or muscles tissue.
+Group A streptococcus infections can also begin as a non-invasive infection and then spread to parts of the body where bacteria are not normally found, like the blood or muscle tissue.
 When the bacteria get into these parts of the body the infections are called invasive.
 Two of the most severe kinds of invasive Group A streptococcus infections are necrotizing fasciitis and streptococcal toxic shock syndrome.
-In necrotizing fasciitis the bacteria destroys muscle, fat and skin tissue and because of this it has been described as "flesh-eating bacteria."
+In necrotizing fasciitis the bacteria destroys muscle, fat, and skin tissue and because of this it has been described as "flesh-eating bacteria."
 Streptococcal toxic shock syndrome is an infection that moves quickly, causing shock and internal organs such as the kidneys, liver, and lungs to fail.
 Both necrotizing fasciitis and streptococcal toxic shock syndrome are rare.

 Very few people who come in contact with Group A streptococcus will develop invasive disease.
 Most people, if they get sick, will have a throat or skin infection, and some people may have no symptoms at all.
 Although healthy people can get Group A streptococcus invasive disease, people with chronic illnesses like cancer, diabetes, and chronic heart or lung disease, and those who use medications such as steroids have a higher risk.
 Persons with skin lesions (such as cuts, chicken pox, and surgical wounds), the elderly, and adults with a history of alcohol abuse or injection drug use also have a higher risk for disease.